RabbitSrc/rabbit-youtube/README.md

 # run rabbit-youtube:
 > rabbit-youtube.py

-# specify the Google API key
-you may get a free Google API key (Browser key) from: https://console.developers.google.com the key will stored in your home folder ~/.rabbit_youtube/config.py:
+you'll need to specify the Google API key for the first time. you may get a free Google API key (Browser key) from: https://console.developers.google.com <br /> the key will be stored in your home folder ~/.rabbit_youtube/config.py:

-> rabbit-youtube.py <br />
-> no config file found, please input your google api key:
+> no config file found, please input your google api key: <br />
+> // input your key

 # download files: <br />
 download all videos uploaded by the specified user: